johnthepink/nodejs-bitminter/README.md

 Callback function
 -----------------

 The callback receives two parameters: `err` and `data`.
-In case of an error the first parameter is an `Error` instance, otherwise `err` is null and `data` is an object.
+In case of an error the first parameter is an `Error` instance, otherwise `err` is null and `data` is an object or array.

 ```js
 function( err, data ) {